ipeirotis/introduction-to-databases/README.md

 ### Session 6: Subqueries

+* Subqueries with single-value results
+* Semijoins and Antijoins using subqueries with the IN clause
+* Subqueries with derived tables
-* Views and temporary tables
+* Comparison of WITH, temporary tables, views, and tables
-* The `WITH` clause
-* Subqueries
-* Variables
+* Activity 1: Music recommendations

-##### In-class Exercise: Compare Tastes Across Demographic Segments
+* Activity 2: Compare Tastes Across Demographic Segments

-##### In-class Exercise: Music Recommendation Service

-_Note: The in-class activities in this section usually take longer time than planned.
-I often go faster in the prior sessions, so that I can start describing the concept of veiw_
+### Session 7: Window queries

+* Window definition: `OVER(ORDER BY)`
+* Ranking window functions: `RANK`, `DENSE_RANK`, etc
+* Aggregation functions and windows `OVER(PARITION BY ORDER BY)`
+* Offset window functions: `LEAD`, `LAG` etc
+* Aggregation functions and windows
+* Frame definitions and rolling aggregations

 ### Misceallaneous